Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     ║                                                                                                 ║
     ║     The only way I could have known if you were ready to take the next step was through -my-    ║ ║ pixelated smoke signals and -your- feedback.
-You were obviously online, but we -both- needed   ║ ║ to know you were able to -parse- the message before guiding you to the next step on your path.  ║ ║                                                                                                 ║
+You were obviously online, but we -both- needed   ║ ║ to know you were able to -parse- the message before I could guide you towards your path.        ║ ║                                                                                                 ║
     ║     Neither of us could have known -when- you were ready until -you- took the leap.             ║ ║                                                                                                 ║